adaptive-democracy/hopeful-path/book/proof-of-social-trust.md

+---
-# Proof of social trust
+title: "Proof of social trust"
+incomplete: true
+---

 in decentralized technologies, both unique personhood and consensus are the really big *core* problems. this idea attempts to use them to solve *each other*. proof of work is disastrous, proof of stake still prizes money holding and therefore creates plutocracy